What is Texas Corporation Foreign Qualification

 Your Texas Foreign Corporation name must not imply that it was formed for a purpose other than that stated in the

-and your Texas Foreign Corporation name must not be a name that is likely to mislead the public.
+Articles of Incorporation for your Domestic Corporation and your Texas Foreign Corporation name must not be a name that is likely to mislead the public.

-The name of a Texas Corporation must include one of the following words: "Incorporated", "Corporation", or "Company"; or an abbreviation of one of these words.
+The name of a Texas Foreign Corporation must include the word "Corporation" or

 It's important to choose a good name for your Texas Foreign Corporation because if you want to change it after you qualify you